 When working in the Code Editor or Code View there are several navigation possibilities for navigating within the source code and from the source code to the model.
 Navigations within the source code are provided by Eclipse CDT and are documented in the CDT Documentation.
-These navigations are therefore only available once you have loaded generated source code using the "Load Generated Source" context menu command.
-All other navigations are provided by RSARTE and are described in this chapter.
+These navigations are therefore only available once you have loaded generated source code using the "Load Generated Source" context menu command (by default it happens automatically when you click in the code).
+All other navigations are provided by Model RealTime and are described in this chapter.